Southeast Asia: Hindu and Buddhist kingdoms era

-During the 13th century CE, the region experienced Mongol invasions, affected areas such as Vietnamese coast, inland Burma and Java.
-In 1258, 1285 and 1287, the Mongols tried to invade Đại Việt and Champa.
+During the 13th century CE, the region experienced Mongol invasions, affecting areas such as the Vietnamese coast, inland Burma (Myanmar) and Java.
+In 1258, 1285 and 1287, the Mongols attempted to invade Đại Việt and Champa.
 The invasions were unsuccessful, yet both Dai Viet and Champa agreed to become tributary states to Yuan dynasty to avoid further conflicts.
 The Mongols also invaded Pagan Kingdom in Burma from 1277 to 1287, resulted in fragmentation of the Kingdom and rise of smaller Shan States ruled by local chieftains nominally submitted to Yuan dynasty.
 However, in 1297, a new local power emerged.
 Myinsaing Kingdom became the real ruler of Central Burma and challenged the Mongol rule.
 This resulted in the second Mongol invasion of Burma in 1300, which was repulsed by Myinsaing.
 The Mongols would later in 1303 withdrawn from Burma.
-In 1292, The Mongols sent envoys to Singhasari Kingdom in Java to ask for submission to Mongol rule.
+In 1292, the Mongols sent envoys to the Singhasari kingdom in Java to ask for submission to Mongol rule.
 Singhasari rejected the proposal and injured the envoys, enraged the Mongols and made them sent a large invasion fleet to Java.
 Unbeknownst to them, Singhasari collapsed in 1293 due to a revolt by Kadiri, one of its vassals.
 When the Mongols arrived in Java, a local prince named Raden Wijaya offered his service to assist the Mongols in punishing Kadiri.
 After Kadiri was defeated, Wijaya turned on his Mongol allies, ambushed their invasion fleet and forced them to immediately leave Java.

 After the departure of the Mongols, Wijaya established the Majapahit Empire in eastern Java in 1293.
 Majapahit would soon grow into a regional power.
 Its greatest ruler was Hayam Wuruk, whose reign from 1350 to 1389 marked the empire's peak when other kingdoms in the southern Malay Peninsula, Borneo, Sumatra, and Bali came under its influence.
 Various sources such as the Nagarakertagama also mention that its influence spanned over parts of Sulawesi, Maluku, and some areas of western New Guinea and southern Philippines, making it one of the largest empire to ever exist in Southeast Asian history.
 By the 15th century CE however, Majapahit's influence began to wane due to many war of successions it experienced and the rise of new Islamic states such as Samudera Pasai and Malacca Sultanate around the strategic Strait of Malacca.
 Majapahit then collapsed around 1500.
 It was the last major Hindu kingdom and the last regional power in the region before the arrival of the Europeans.